deedee-ops/nixlab/README.md

 - `machine name` is a machine identificator, one from the `./machines`
 - `machine ip` is optional, if not provided, it will be picked up from `./machines/<machine>/default.nix`

-After successful bootstrap, enter the machine (either via web ui or `incus console`) and set password for `primaryUser` (it is disabled by default).

 ## Deploy machine

 ```bash